sourcegraph/handbook/content/strategy-goals/strategy/code-insights/index.md

 ### Themes (and what's next and why)

-_All of these themes are yet-to-be-validated with actively ongoing user research._
+_All of these themes are yet-to-be-validated with actively-ongoing user research._

 #### Surface relevant recent trends and changes